‘Circle of greed’: How a $1 million teacher scheme left hundreds of uncertified teachers in Texas classrooms

 Grayson’s attorney, Cheryl Irvin, acknowledged the seriousness of the charges but said she awaits to see the evidence against her client.
 Grayson has been released on bond.

-“We all know that a community struggles when the education system struggles,” she told CNN affiliate WHOU after a court appearance on Friday.
+“We all know that a community struggles when the education system struggles,” she told CNN affiliate KHOU after a court appearance on Friday.
 CNN reached out to Irwin for comment.

 “The state has the burden to prove their case beyond a reasonable doubt.
 Mr. Grayson is presumed innocent at this period of time, and so we’ll wait and receive … what evidence they have against him to allow us to evaluate what we should do next,” she said.

-Note: Correction: An earlier version of this story gave the wrong name for the CNN affiliate that interviewed Vincent Grayson’s attorney, Cheryl Irvin.
-It was KHOU.